Choosing Your Child’s First Guitar: A Guitar Tutor’s Expert Advice

 YouTube video

-How To Measure Guitar Size?
+How to Measure Guitar Size?

 Guitars no matter the type are measured in two different ways.
 It may be measured by its full length or its scale length.
 Naturally, to measure a guitar by its full length then you start your measurement from the bottom of the body to the top of your headstock.